 The DUI Breath Test

-The breath test is the most common way for law enforcement to determine a person’s blood-alcohol concentration, or “BAC”.
-Although the breath-testing device seems to have taken on an aura of scientific certainty, it is really subject to a host of accuracy problems and a breath-test result can often be wholly discredited by a skilled DUI attorney.
+The breath test is the most common way for law enforcement to determine a person’s blood-alcohol concentration, or “BAC” during a DUI investigation.
+Although the breath-testing device seems to have taken on an aura of scientific certainty, it is really subject to a host of accuracy problems and a breath-test result can often be wholly discredited by a skilled Orange County DUI attorney.
 Inaccurate breath-test results may be the leading cause of wrongful arrests and convictions of people who are really below the legal limit.

 Fifteen-minute observation period